AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

     - You may be able to attain additional motor performance by increasing currents, but come back to that later. **Get your printer working reliably first.**

 - **Some motors vary.**
-    - I have found my LDO 0.9 degree steppers to be able to achieve notably higher max accels/speeds with higher currents.
+    - I have found my LDO 0.9° steppers to be able to achieve notably higher max accels/speeds with higher currents.

-    - My OMC 1.8 degree motors, on the other hand, performed very well even at moderate currents.
+    - My OMC 1.8° motors, on the other hand, performed very well even at moderate currents.

 - We are derating the motors/drivers for margin of safety.
 Rated currents are the absolute maximum *in ideal conditions*.
 In reality, things like chamber and driver temperature come into play.
 Margin of safety is also standard practice.
 - TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.